Research goal

 Research focus

 The methods and tools for safety assessment under development, validation and improvements are dealing with different physical domains, which can be encountered in the core, reactor pressure vessel, main circuits and the containment of a nuclear power plant under normal or accidental conditions.
-The following areas are of special interest:
+The following branches are of special interest:

 Code validation: The validation of computer codes in reactor safety is a central and indispensable step to enhance the confidence on computer codes for safety assessment.
-For this purpose, measurement data of experiments from KIT or external institutions and nuclear power plant data are used for it.
+For this purpose, measurement data of experiments from KIT (QUENCH, COSMOS) or external institutions and nuclear power plant data are used for it.

 Education and Training: The expertise of the RPD group in key-areas of reactor safety and nuclear engineering is transferred to a wider audience and to the younger generation through various teaching and training options, such as